itsmeit268/itsmeit.co/wp-content/plugins/log-cleaner-for-ithemes-security/readme.txt

 = 1.3.1 =

-* Removed source map reference that was causing 404 errors to be logged in iThemes Security.
+* Removed source map reference that was causing 404 errors to be logged in Solid Security.

 = 1.3 =